H4CKY54CK/misctools/README.md

 Most Indefinitely Something Cool... tools.

-# News

-Updated README as of April 11th, 2020.
-Corrected formatting of the output from the installation option of `archit`, improved the timing decorator by adding additional output, and CORRECTLY REFORMATTED THIS README (woo! finally).

-A changelog sounds like a pretty good idea, so expect that in the next update.

 # Installation

 This package is not currently available through PyPi.
 However, you can still install this package with your preference of one of the two commands below.